 If you ask us, roasting is one of the most fascinating aspects of the coffee process.
 While we go around the world in search of the highest quality coffee, we stay close to home when it comes to processing the beans.

-The intoxicating, aromatic coffee that goes into Angelino's pods come to us as pale green beans with little to no taste.
+The intoxicating, aromatic coffee that goes into Angelino's coffee come to us as pale green beans with little to no taste.
 It's our job to bring these beans alive with the perfect roast.
 There are three main types of roasts: light roast, medium roast, and dark roast.
 Getting it right is a complex science that has to do with tweaking temperature and timing to obtain the perfect balance of acidity, sweetness, and bitterness.

 Medium roast beans are the beans that are removed after a second crackling and have a medium brown hue.
 These are slightly more bodied than light beans and have a dry surface.
 Their taste is described as balanced, lacking the graininess that light roast exhibits.